 - Halving the recipe while striving for your “perfect loaf” will cut down the cost on ingredients and reduce waste (if the end result isn’t even worthy of croutons, like my first batch).

 - You can use white flour if you don’t have whole wheat or are not comfortable using whole wheat in baking yet.
 It may be easier to experiment with the lesser expensive flour and once you’ve found your sourdough groove, upgrade to whole wheat.

 - Putting the dough into a cold oven and then turning it on gives the yeast a final boost to help the bread rise.
-Do not do this if your bread has already domed AND is starting to recede in rise.
+Do not do this if your bread has already domed AND is starting to recede in the rise.

-- When experimenting with rise times, bake this bread on a day you plan to be at home.
-Numerous factors can affect the rise time overall and when the yeast peaks, so you want to have a vague idea how long the bread will take in your home before you leave.
+- When experimenting with rising times, bake this bread on a day you plan to be at home.
+Numerous factors can affect the rise time overall and when the yeast peaks, so you want to have a vague idea of how long the bread will take in your home before you leave.
 For a point of reference, I turned my oven on the lowest setting, placed it on top of my stove and it was ready in 4 1/2 hours.

 - If your bread fails, have no fear!
 Determine what exactly went wrong and try again, aiming to fix that problem.
 You wouldn’t be the first person who didn’t succeed on their first attempt! (ahem)